 - The Nuzlocke Self-Imposed Challenge of the Pokémon games work like this; among other rules, if one of your Pokémon faints during a battle it is considered "dead" and must not be used again (it must either be released from the player's possession entirely, or permanently set aside in a PC box).

-- The Flying Men in Mother 1 and EarthBound.
+- The Flying Men in EarthBound Beginnings and EarthBound.

-- The Witcher 2 has this for you on insane difficulty.
+- The Witcher 2: Assassins of Kings has this for you on insane difficulty.
 If Geralt dies, all your saves from that playthrough are rendered inaccessible and you must start over.

 - Final Fantasy Tactics has final death occur on any party member that is not revived in 3 turns (this also happens to enemies).
 If a unit dies, they leave behind a treasure box containing a random item they were carrying or their soul becomes a crystal where another person can pick it up and either restore their HP and MP or inherit an ability from the crystal.
 If your party members die, you'll have to recruit new ones and if Ramza dies off, Game Over.